TodePond/DreamBerd/README.md

 ## Mutable data

 **New for 2024!**<br>
 You can now use the `var var var` keyword to make a variable variable variable.
-Anyone can edit or re-assign a variable.
+Anyone can edit or re-assign it.
 And just like `const const const`, it affects all users globally forever.
 You can use `const var var` and `var const var` in a similar manner.

 ```java
 var var var anything = "anything"!